 Right now, as farmers struggle with a 50 percent decrease in net farm income since 2013, the incidence of farmer stress is reaching a high point.
-In 2018, the predicted median net farm income is a loss of $1,300, and prices are not expected to rise in the near future.
+In 2018, the median net farm income was a loss of $1,548, and prices are not expected to rise in the near future.
+More than half of U.S. farm households have lost money in recent years.
+The number of farmers filing for Chapter 12 bankruptcy protection has risen to a level not seen since the 2008 recession.
 Meanwhile, production expenses and interest rates are increasing, putting family farmers in a vise that is forcing many to call it quits, or consider worse.

 Hope on the Horizon

 There are some promising developments that may be of assistance.
-Bills in the House and Senate have been proposed to reauthorize the Farmer and Rancher Stress Assistance Network (FRSAN), which was created by the 2008 Farm Bill but was never funded.
-Funding will enable the FRSAN to provide grants to extension services and nonprofit organizations that offer stress assistance programs to individuals engaged in farming, ranching and other agriculture-related occupations.
-The Senate version of the Farm Bill includes funding of $50 million for the FRSAN.
-Farm Aid will continue advocating for the FRSAN and feel hopeful that it will be included in the final Farm Bill, since it has bipartisan support.
+The 2018 Farm Bill reauthorized the Farm and Ranch Stress Assistance Network (FRSAN), which was created by the 2008 Farm Bill but was never funded.
+The re-authorization and allocation of $10 million in annual funding from 2019-2023 will enable the FRSAN to provide grants to extension services and nonprofit organizations that offer stress assistance programs to individuals engaged in farming, ranching and other agriculture-related occupations.

 What Farm Aid is Doing